-- 47. Inspectors will always have regard for how well children and learners are helped and protected so that they are kept safe.
-Although inspectors will not provide a separate grade for this key aspect of a provider's work, inspectors will always make a written judgement under leadership and management in the report about whether or not the arrangements for safeguarding children and learners are effective. - 48.
-Ofsted has published a document setting out the approach inspectors should take to inspecting safeguarding in all the settings covered by the CIF.
-The document 'Inspecting safeguarding in early years, education and skills settings', August 2015, 32 should be read alongside the framework and this handbook. - 49.
-It is also essential that inspectors are familiar with the statutory guidance in relation to safeguarding:
+- 46. Inspectors will always have regard for how well children and learners are helped and protected so that they are kept safe.
+Although inspectors will not provide a separate numerical grade for this key aspect of a provider's work, inspectors will always make a written judgement under leadership and management in the report about whether or not the arrangements for safeguarding children and learners are effective. - 47.
+Ofsted has published a document setting out the approach inspectors should take to inspecting safeguarding in all the settings covered by the framework.
+It should be read alongside the framework and handbooks: - 'Inspecting safeguarding in early years, education and skills settings', June 2015. - 48.
+It is also essential that inspectors are familiar with the statutory guidance in relation to safeguarding: - Keeping children safe in education: Statutory guidance for schools and colleges', March 2015 - 'Working together to safeguard children', March 2015.

-31 Inspection without notice will be considered where there are serious concerns about one or more of the following: the breadth and balance of the curriculum; rapidly declining standards; safeguarding, including a decline in standards of pupils' behaviour and the ability of staff to maintain discipline; and standards of leadership or governance.
+including a decline in standards of pupils' behaviour and the ability of staff to maintain discipline; and standards of leadership or governance.

-32 Inspecting safeguarding in early years, education and skills settings, Ofsted, August 2015; www.gov.uk/government/publications/inspecting-safeguarding-in-early-years-education-and-skills-from-september-2015.
+&lt;sup>28 Inspecting safeguarding in early years, education and skills settings, Ofsted, June 2015; www.gov.uk/government/publications/inspecting-safeguarding-in-early-years-education-and-skillsfrom-september-2015.